yiisoft/hydrator/docs/guide/en/creating-own-attributes.md

 # Creating own attributes

-There are two main parts of attribute:
+There are two main parts of an attribute:

 - **Attribute class**.
 It only stores configuration options and a reference to its handler.
 - **Attribute resolver**.
 Given an attribute reflection and extra data, it resolves an attribute.